-Our English Bed and Breakfast guests have remarked so often to us this year that it feels quite like visiting a different country and our continental guests’ say that it feels like Italy with the Palms and the scent of the Fennel in the air.
-So today I thought I’d share the early morning courtyard waking up for the day that always holds a little bit of the magic of the morning for me.
+Our English Bed and Breakfast guests have remarked so often to us this year that it feels quite like visiting a different country.
+Whilst our continental guests’ say that it feels like Italy with the Palms and the scent of the Fennel in the air.
+So today I thought I’d share the early morning courtyard.
+Waking up for the day that always holds a little bit of the magic of the morning for me.
 Notice the Echiums (the tall willow spires) in the outer garden beloved by bees and frost tender inside the shelter of the avenue of Cordyline Australis.

 Gardens to visit